-This is the common name for the folder or physical file where all original, signed documents for a vehicle sale or lease are stored for compliance and auditing.
+This is the common name for the folder or physical file where all original, signed documents for a vehicle sale are stored.

 What is the Deal Jacket?